Suicide of Rodney Hulin: Suicide

 In November 1995, Hulin was transferred to the Clemens Unit in unincorporated Brazoria County, Texas.
 He reported being raped by fellow inmates around his age after his transfer to a division for younger offenders in the Clemens Unit.
 On November 17, 1995, a prison doctor examined Hulin for signs of rape; Hulin told the doctor that he had been forced to perform oral sex and then was forced to receive anal penetration.
 The medical documents stated that Hulin had two "vertical tears" in his rectum.
 The physician recommended an HIV test, which produced a negative result.
 Hulin's father stated that Hulin weighed 125 lb and was 5 ft 2 in tall.

-On January 26, 1996, Hulin sent a suicide note to another prisoner and then hanged himself by jumping from his top bunk.
-His windpipe was crushed and bloodflow to his brain was cut off.
-Hulin was taken to a Brazoria County area hospital where medical personnel restored his heartbeat.
+On January 26, 1996, Hulin attempted to kill himself.
+Hulin was seriously injured and was taken to a Brazoria County area hospital, where medical personnel restored his heartbeat.
 He was transferred to the prison unit of the John Sealy Hospital in Galveston, Texas and then to the Texas Department of Criminal Justice portion of University of Texas Medical Branch (known as Hospital Galveston) in Galveston.
-After Hulin turned 18 years of age, he was transferred to the Ellis Unit in unincorporated Walker County, Texas.
+Hulin became 18 years old while in the hospital, at which point he was transferred to the Ellis Unit in unincorporated Walker County, Texas.

 Hulin's father, Rodney Hulin Sr., applied for a medical parole on behalf of his son.
 The parole was granted, and Hulin was scheduled to move into a nursing home in Abilene, Texas on May 11, 1996.
 Hulin died of his injuries on the evening of May 9, 1996 before he could be transferred to the nursing home.